data-engineering-helpers/ks-cheat-sheets/ai/rules-skills/README.md

 explains how to install and to use [AI skills](https://skills.sh), _e.g._, on a laptop or on a virtual machine (VM).

+Agent skills are portable sets of instructions, scripts, and resources that teach AI agents how to perform specific tasks.
+They follow the open [Agent Skills specification](https://agentskills.io/), and work across multiple agent hosts including GitHub Copilot, Claude Code, Cursor, Codex, and Gemini CLI among others.

 ## References

 ### AI helpers